Survey Workflows Overview

 Note: While the module itself does not require any specific permissions, the following prerequisites are necessary to use the workflow events:

 Salesforce Outbound Message Event: You must have an active Salesforce account with the necessary salesforce features enabled.
-Additionally, external setup is required to create a Salesforce flow and configure the outbound message in the Salesforce Platform.
+Additionally, external setup is required to create a Salesforce flow and configure the Outbound Message in the Salesforce Platform.

 Let's have a look at the steps to access configuration steps: